SEO BLOG

 Begin the report with an overview of your content audit.

-Then include your objectives, what you assessed and why, the current state of your website, the process and criteria used when examining the website, the future state of your website, gaps, any risks, opportunities, your recommendations, and finally your proposed action plan.
+Then include your objectives, what you assessed and why, the current state of your website, the process and criteria used when examining the website, the future state of your website, gaps, risks, opportunities, your recommendations, and finally your proposed action plan.

-You want to make your recommendations:
+You want to make your recommendations SMART:

 • Measurable